Gettysburg National Park shares update on Little Round Top rehab project

 GETTYSBURG, Pa.
-(WHTM) – Gettysburg National Park is five months into a nearly two year long restoration of Little Round Top.
-On Monday they shared an update on the project.
+(WHTM) — Gettysburg National Park is five months into a nearly two-year-long restoration of Little Round Top.
+On Monday the park shared an update on the project.

 The video also showed work being done around a monument at Little Round Top with crews covering the base with plywood.